hpccsystems-solutions-lab/SafeHavenChallenge/README.md

 <div>
 <img src="./Images/Hugo.jpg" alt="Hugo Watanuki" width="100" />
 <p><a href = "mailto: hugo.watanuki@lexisnexisrisk.com">Hugo Watanuki</a> is responsible for the HPCC Systems Summer Internship Program.
-He will be available online in our slack channel to help you with ECL questions and resources you might need during this event.</p>
+He will be available online via our Teams channel to help you with ECL questions and resources you might need during this event.</p>
 </div>

 <div>
 <img src="./Images/MauroDM.jpg" alt="Mauro Marques" width="100" />
 <p><a href = "mailto: mauro.marques@lexisnexisrisk.com">Mauro Marques</a> is a Senior Technical Support Engineer at LexisNexis Risk Solutions, and supports the development and delivery of training programs for the HPCC Systems platform in the Brazil region.
-He will also be available online in our slack channel to help you with ECL questions and resources you might need during this event.</p>
+He will also be available online via our Teams channel to help you with ECL questions and resources you might need during this event.</p>
 </div>

 <div>
 <img src="./Images/Alysson.png" alt="Alysson Oliveira" width="100" />
 <p><a href = "mailto: alysson.oliveira@lexisnexisrisk.com">Alysson Oliveira</a> is a Software Engineer at LexisNexis Risk Solutions.
 His main role revolves around support and development of training programs for HPCC Systems in Brazil , covering the academic audience, computing and data professionals and researchers.
 He also works to establish partnerships with universities to offer undergraduate students the opportunity to work on scientific projects.
-He will also be available online in our slack channel to help you with ECL questions and resources you might need during this event.</p>
+He will also be available online via our Teams channel to help you with ECL questions and resources you might need during this event.</p>
 </div>
 <div></div>
 </div>